I recently got introduced to Bollywood movies.

 You might not have thought it before, but it’s time to start grooming your facial hair and doing the best with what you’ve got.

 Help!
 I Have Sudden Beard Bald Spot!

 When you were growing up, you started out just like everyone else in your class.
-Except that Lebanese kid who had a full moustache at age 14.
+Except for that Lebanese kid who had a full mustache at age 14.

 You grew patchy hair.
 Your body was going through puberty (or maybe it still is), and your hair follicles haven’t developed yet.

 So you sprout these awkward hairs all over your face and neck.
 The best you can hope for is a patchy beard.

 But for most guys, that ends there once puberty is finished.